Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Direct Detection through Spin-independent scattering

 \subsection{Higgsino models}

 For the sake of completeness, we plot the $M_{\widetilde{\chi}_1^0}-\sigma^{SI}_{\chi p}$ for the LLRLH model in Fig.\eqref{figlrehiggsi}.
 It appears that the points consistent with the LHC and PLANCK data are in conflict with XENON1T data.
-How ever in view of the theoretical and experimental uncertainties discussed above this conflict is inconclusive.
+The theoretical uncertainties in DM direct detection include local DM density, Maxwellian velocity distribution of WIMPs and the hadronic uncertainties arising primarily from strangeness content of the nucleons inside the colliding nuclei.
+The estimates of the uncertainties for local DM density and the Maxwellian velocity distribution of WIMPs can result in about 10\% of their respective central value \cite{Green:2017odb}.
+Previously the hadronic uncertainties would have changed the base value even by an order of magnitude.
+However, in view of recent lattice QCD calculations this uncertainty reduces to about $10\%$ (see for e.g., \cite{Ellis:2018dmb,DelNobile:2021wmp}).